 Mange Treatment

-Mites on animals can transfer from one pet to another, so it’s important to isolate your cat from other pets and family members to limit the spread of scabies mites.
+Mites on animals can transfer from one pet to another, so it is important to isolate your cat from other pets and family members to limit the spread of scabies mites.
 Your veterinarian will prescribe appropriate medication to kill the mites on your cat’s skin.
 Depending on your cat’s immune system and skin health, a topical medicine may be prescribed.
 Medications can be applied topically through injections or dips and shampoos.
 Antibiotics, anti-inflammatories, and antibacterial shampoos may be used to ease inflammation and prevent skin issues.
 It may take about a month for your cat’s skin to fully recover after thorough medication.

-It is important to note that some antibiotics, dips, collars, and insecticides are only prescribed for dogs and cannot be used on cats.
+It’s important to note that some antibiotics, dips, collars, and insecticides are only prescribed for dogs and cannot be used on cats.
 Always consult your veterinarian before applying any type of shampoo or insecticide.

 Is There Any Way to Prevent Mange Recurrence?